 PRE-CONFERENCE (July 20):

-- The Joys of Writing Flash Fiction and Flash Memoir: Len Leatherwood
+- How to Improve Your Writing and Get Published: Flash Fiction and Flash Memoir: Len Leatherwood

 - Marketing & Promoting Strategies that Increase Book Sales: Debra Winegarten

 - Breaking Silence: Revealing Truth, Releasing Secrets, and Finding Your True Voice: Linda Joy Myers

 - Don't Cut Off Your Nose to Spite Your Face: The ReStory Guide to Writing: Jeanne Guy

 - Shaping Family Stories into Compelling Stories: Annette Gendler